-Hundreds of police officers and IDF soldiers gathered Wednesday morning to protect workers who demolished the home of a terrorist in the northern Jerusalem neighborhood of Shuafat.
+Police and IDF soldiers protected workers who demolished a terrorist's home in the Jerusalem neighborhood of Shuafat.

 Jerusalem's Light Rail came under attack on Tuesday morning.
 No passengers injured but the train was damaged - again.

 Cleared for publication: Arab teenager from Old City took a large knife from home to murder Jews.